The Easiest IF Function Google Sheets Guide

 Step 1: Type =IF( into the cell.
 You can also select it from the formula suggestions.

-Step 3: Type the second IF statement: B2<80
+Step 3: Type the second Google Sheets IF statement: B2<80.

-second IF statement for functions sheets
+Second IF statement for functions sheets

-Step 4: Click Enter and copy the formula to the rest of the rows.
+Step 4: Click “Enter” and copy the formula to the rest of the rows.

-copy if function to rest of cells
+Copy the IF function to rest of cells

 In the example above, the calculation is done within the IF function.
 When the sales value is between 50-100K, it will return B2*4% (meaning that the 4% commission is based on the sales value).